go-delve/delve/Documentation/cli/README.md

 If locspec is omitted edit will open the current source file in the editor, otherwise it will open the specified location.

 Aliases: ed

+## examinemem
+Examine memory:

+    examinemem [-fmt <format>] [-len <length>] <address>

+Format represents the data format and the value is one of this list (default hex): oct(octal), hex(hexadecimal), dec(decimal), bin(binary).
+Length is the number of bytes (default 1) and must be less than or equal to 1000.
+Address is the memory location of the target to examine.
+For example:  x -fmt hex -len 20 0xc00008af38

+Aliases: x

 ## exit
 Exit the debugger.